hitz-zentroa/lm-contamination/docs/blog/README.md

 <p align="justify">
 The results in this table show that many academic benchmarks that we analyzed were fed as training data to ChatGPT.
 While the current list of datasets that we present is not exhaustive, we have no reason to believe that other publicly available dataset were intentionally excluded from the training corpora of ChatGPT.
-You can find the full table of experiments on the [LM Contamination Index](https://hitz-zentroa.github.io/lm-contamination)
+You can find the full table of experiments on the <a href="https://hitz-zentroa.github.io/lm-contamination">LM Contamination Index</a>
 </p>
 <p align="justify">
 All the experiments that we present in this blog have been conducted on top of ChatGPT, which is a black box LLM for which no architecture or training data information has been released.
 It is worth noting that although we focus on black box LLMs, we do not consider the issue of dataset contamination to be solved when using publicly available LLMs.
 We encourage the researchers to release the documents that were used as training data, properly documented and <b>fully accessible</b>, in order to allow for external auditing to be able to ensure that they were not contaminated.
-In this regard, tools like the ROOTS search tool [[4](#references)], released under the BigScience workshop, are a great example of how to disclose the training data, and allow researchers to perform queries on the ROOTS corpus, which was used to train Bloom LLM models [[5](#references)].
+In this regard, tools like the ROOTS search tool [<a href="#references">4</a>], released under the BigScience workshop, are a great example of how to disclose the training data, and allow researchers to perform queries on the ROOTS corpus, which was used to train Bloom LLM models [<a href="#references">5</a>].
 </p>

 ## Call for action